-Building- 1Computer equipment- 5Furniture and equipment- 1Wandering system- 5

-15 years straight-line
+Building - 15 years straight-line

-5 years straight-line
+Computer equipment - 5 years straight-line

+Furniture and equipment

+Wandering system - 15 years straight-line

-10 years straight-line
+- 5 years straight-line

-5 years straight line
+- 5 years straight-line

 Financial Instruments

 Financial instruments are recorded at fair value when acquired or issued.
 In subsequent periods, financial instruments are reported at cost or amortized cost less impairment, if applicable.
 Financial assets are tested for impairment when changes in circumstances indicate the asset could be impaired.
 Transaction costs on the acquisition, sale or issue of financial instruments are charged to the financial instrument for those measured at amortized cost.